Time-Dependent Blackwell Approachability and Application to Absorbing Games: Introduction

 \subsection{Contributions and Summary}

-We introduce in Section~\ref{sec:gener-appr-probl} an extension of Blackwell's approachability framework where the outcome function and the dot product vary with time.
+We introduce in Section~\ref{sec:gener-appr-probl} an extension of Blackwell's approachability framework where the outcome function and the inner product vary with time.
 We define the associated Blackwell's condition and Blackwell's algorithm.

-In Section~\ref{sec:analysis}, we establish a general bound on the distance of the average outcome to the target set, measured by the time-dependent dot product.
-The bound holds as soon as Blackwell's condition is satisfied and depends on the norm of each past outcome, where outcome vector at time $t\geqslant 1$ is measured with the corresponding norm at time $t$---this feature being essential in the application to the Big Match.
+In Section~\ref{sec:analysis}, we establish a general bound on the distance of the average outcome to the target set, measured by the time-dependent inner product.
+The bound holds as soon as Blackwell's condition is satisfied and depends on the norm of each past outcome, where outcome vector at time $t\geqslant 1$ is measured with the corresponding norm at time $t$---this feature being essential in the application to absorbing games.

-In the case where the target set is an orthant, Corollary~\ref{cor:1} proposes a family of time-dependent dot products which yields different convergence speeds for each coordinate of the average outcome vector.
+In the case where the target set is an orthant, Corollary~\ref{cor:1} proposes a family of time-dependent inner product which yields different convergence speeds for each coordinate of the average outcome vector.

-In Section~\ref{sec:big-match}, we recall the definition of the stochastic game called the Big Match and showcase the above tools and results by applying them to the construction of an $\varepsilon$-uniformly optimal strategy for Player I.
+In Sections~\ref{sec:absorbing-games} to~\ref{sec:result-strat-play}, we recall the definition of absorbing games and showcase the above tools and results by applying them to the construction of $\varepsilon$-uniformly optimal strategies.